bertofurth/Seagate-Central-Modern-Slot-In-Kernel/README_CROSS_COMPILE_KERNEL.md

 From the Linux source code base directory run the command

     mkdir -p ../obj
-    cp ../config-sc-v6.1.26-basic.txt ../obj/.config
+    cp ../config-sc-v6.1.28-basic.64K.txt ../obj/.config

 N.B.
-There is another example configuration file in this project called **config-sc-v5.15.70-all-usb-cam-modules.txt** that can be copied into place instead of the above mentioned one if you wish to build modules supporting USB Video cameras.
-(See **README_USB_DEVICE_MODULES.md**)
+There is another example configuration file in this project called **config-sc-v6.1.28-basic.4K.txt** that can be used to generate a 4K page size Linux kernel for use with a Debian for Seagate Central system.

 ### Set build environment variables
 A number of environment variables need to be set correctly in order to